samtron1412/docs/README.md

 - arch - archlinux: All the documents about the Arch Linux distribution.

+#### qc - quantum computation

+All documents about quantum computation

 #### rev - revision control

 #### rfc - request for comment